farhadzaidi/chip-8/README.md

 cd build
 cmake ..
 make
-./main
+./main {PATH_TO_ROM} {CPU_CLOCK_RATE}
 ```

-The emulator comes with 6 different games (ROMS), but provides the option to load a custom ROM.
-Note that if you are loading a custom ROM, you must specifiy (in the following prompt) the CPU clock rate as different games run best at different Hz.
+The program requires as input two command line arguments: the absolute or relative path to the ROM and the clock rate (in Hz) at which the emulator should run.

+The clock rate is required since different ROMs run better at different clock rates (and there is no exact clock rate specification for the CHIP-8).

 ## License